Content Image

 Compensations

-0
+0 +

 Dogs Treated

-0
+0 +

 In the lush forests of India, majestic tigers face peril from both man and nature.
 Locals, fearing for their own survival, resort to poisoning as a defense against perceived threats to their livestock.
 Meanwhile, hunters stalk these magnificent beasts, driven by greed for their coveted skins and lucrative body parts, further endangering the existence of these iconic creatures.

 Years of relentless drought have exacerbated the plight of those living on the fringes of India’s forests.
 As tigers, leopards, and other wildlife encroach on human settlements in search of sustenance, they inadvertently wreak havoc on livelihoods, preying on livestock and ravaging crops.
 For these communities, already grappling with the harsh realities of nature, each encounter becomes a battle for survival.
+Support our dedicated teams of doctors, veterinarians, educators, and planet-centered design experts who respond to medical emergencies and train local communities in alternate livelihoods.

 The Mariamma Charitable Trust has done really commendable work in protecting tigers and leopards from retaliatory killing, whilst also addressing the economic losses that the rural people face when their cattle are killed by large carnivores.